MYanello/homelab/README.md

 ## Worklog
 ### 03.27.25
 - Got the rest of the ootb supported oidc services on Authentik.
-- Need to investigate hooking up to istio for unsupported services
+- Need to investigate hooking up to - for unsupported services

 ### 03.16.25
 - Added argocd and paperless to sso and started messing with Authentik.
 Haven't connected the dots on setting this up smoothly yet.
 Seems to be a case by case basis